Weeds season 6: Plot

 After Shane kills Pilar, the Botwin family flees north.
 Andy joins them after Audra breaks off their relationship.
 Unable to enter Canada without the baby's birth certificate, Nancy, Andy, Silas, Shane, and Stevie assume new identities as "The Newmans" (as Nathalie, Randy, Mike, Shawn, and Avi, respectively) and settle in Seattle, Washington.

 Nancy, Andy, and Silas take menial jobs as scab labor at a local hotel, where Nancy discovers the resident drug dealer is also on strike.
 Sensing an opportunity, Nancy seeks out a local distributor and, lacking money to buy marijuana, instead buys the seller's trimmings and produces hashish using the hotel's laundry equipment.
 Back in southern California, Esteban tasks Cesar and Ignacio with finding Nancy and bringing back Stevie.
 While looking for clues at the Ren Mar house, they encounter Doug and coerce him into helping find the Botwins.

 Nancy and Andy are questioned by police officers about unpaid parking tickets linked to the stolen license plates on Andy's minivan.
 Nancy convinces Silas to steal his girlfriend's car, and the family flees again.
 Cesar and Ignacio receive a phone call from Doug about the location of Andy's van; they travel to Seattle and search for clues in the van.
 At their motel, Nancy spots Doug tied up in the back of Cesar's car.
 Panicked, Nancy attempts to gather the family: a series of events transpires, culminating with Shane calling his mother to tell her he has been kidnapped by Cesar and Ignacio.

 Cesar negotiates a trade with Nancy: Shane for Stevie.
 Despite agreeing, Nancy meets Cesar with a crossbow, and shoots Cesar in the leg.
-She receives a phone call from Ignacio, who unintentionally tells her about his run-in with the rest of her family at a local diner.
-When Nancy arrives at the diner, she attempts to negotiate with Ignacio by holding a gun under the table.
+She receives a phone call from Ignacio, who unintentionally tells her about his run-in with the rest of her family at a local restaurant.
+When Nancy arrives at the restaurant, she attempts to negotiate with Ignacio by holding a gun under the table.
 Ignacio calls her bluff – Shane then takes the gun, and Ignacio reluctantly folds to Shane.
 The Botwin family (and Doug) continue to flee; they purchase a used RV and travel to an out-of-the-way trailer park.
 Nancy goes to a local bar and has sex with the married bartender.
 When it is revealed that the bartender's wife is a neighbor, the Botwins are subsequently chased out of town.